emwilson243/TidyTuesday/README.md

 This repository includes work for Tidy Tuesdays for Biol 551 at CSUN

-Folders are organized by date_topic, with subfolders for data, scripts, and outputs.
+Folders are organized by date_topic, with subfolders for scripts and outputs.

 ***